DowellChan/ResNetRegression/README.md

 # Deep Residual Learning for Nonlinear Regression (ResNetRegression)
 An optimal deep residual regression model is built for nonlinear regression.

+## Download
 Details could be found at [Deep Residual Learning for Nonlinear Regression](https://doi.org/10.3390/e22020193).

 ## Code
 The Python code is provided on this GitHub page.